Best Time to Visit France

 In the South of France's Provence region, the town of Saint-Paul-Trois-Châteaux hosts a Truffle Festival on the second Sunday of February.
 The town is also known for its Truffle Market, held from November through March.
 However, travelers should keep in mind that the weather is quite cold at this time of year because of the Mistral winds.

-One of the most popular events in France and a tradition since the Middle Ages, the Nice Carnaval transforms the chic seaside town into a lively party scene for several weeks in February.
+One of the most popular events in France and a tradition since the Middle Ages, the Nice Carnival (Carnaval de Nice) transforms the chic seaside town into a lively party scene for several weeks in February.
 The Place Masséna (square) in Nice is the starting point for the colorful parades featuring musical entertainment and flower floats.
 Nighttime parades include dazzling illuminations.

-Tucked away on the French Riviera near Italy, the seaside town of Menton has a sunny Mediterranean climate that allows luxuriant flowers and fragrant citrus fruits to flourish.
-Menton celebrates the bounty of its emblematic lemon trees with the Fête du Citron (Lemon Festival) held from mid-February until early March.
+Tucked away on the French Riviera near Italy, the seaside town of Menton has a sunny Mediterranean climate that allows luxuriant flowers and fragrant citrus fruits to flourish year-round.
+Menton celebrates the bounty of its emblematic lemon trees with the Fête du Citron (Lemon Festival) held the second two weeks of February.
 Festival attractions include colorful citron-theme parades and giant art installations made from citrus fruits.

-In February, the renowned Sancy Snow Jazz Festival takes place in the town of Le Mont-Dore and neighboring towns in the Auvergne region.
+In early March, the renowned Sancy Snow Jazz festival takes place in the town of Le Mont-Dore and neighboring towns in the Auvergne region.
 Acclaimed jazz musicians (including many from New Orleans) perform exceptional live concerts.
 Genres represented include classic jazz, improvisational jazz, piano jazz, swing, bebop, and big band music.

-From mid-March through mid-April, the principality of Monaco impresses visitors with its exciting program of cultural events during the Printemps des Arts de Monte-Carlo (Spring Arts Festival).
-Events range from classical music and dance performances to brass band concerts and opera.
+From mid-March through early April, the principality of Monaco impresses visitors with its exciting program of cultural events during the Festival Printemps des Arts de Monte-Carlo (Spring Arts Festival).
+Events range from classical music recitals and dance performances to choral music concerts.

 The ski slopes of the Portes du Soleil resorts in the French Alps become the venue for a wide variety of concerts, including rock, pop, rap, blues, and pop funk music performances during the Rock the Pistes festival.
-The festival includes over 30 concerts held during one week of March.
+This happening rock music festival includes over 50 concerts held during one week of March.
 A ski pass is required to attend the après-ski concerts.

 The Art Paris event in early April delights those who appreciate modern and contemporary art.
-Held at the Grand Palais in Paris, this exceptional art fair presents the work of over 1,000 artists from all over Europe and beyond.
+Held at the Grand Palais in Paris, this exceptional art fair presents the work of hundreds of artists from all over the world.
 This event provides an interesting look at the French art scene, presented by the city that is considered the world's art capital.

-In mid-May, the glamorous Festival de Cannes draws movie stars, film industry professionals, and cinema fans and journalists from all over the world.
-One of the biggest events on the French Riviera, this event celebrates international arthouse cinema and presents awards for the best films.
+In mid-May, the glamorous Festival de Cannes draws movie stars, film industry professionals, cinema fans, and journalists from all over the world.
+One of the biggest events on the French Riviera, this event celebrates international arthouse cinema and presents Palme d'Or awards for the best films.

-In Provence, Arles hosts the Fête des Gardians on May 1st.
+In Provence, Arles hosts the Fête des Gardians usually on May 1st (otherwise it may be held in June).
 This event features a parade of "guardians," the men of the Camargue region who herd wild horses.
 The guardians ride on horseback through the old town of Arles, while townspeople dress in traditional costumes.
 The festival also incorporates folk customs and music.

 The Roland-Garros Grand Slam Tennis Tournament (also known as the "French Open") takes place from the end of May through early June.

-Other summer events in Arles include La Pégoulado in late June, which features a night parade illuminated by lanterns, and the Fête du Costume in early July, when the women of Arles participate in a parade wearing traditional Arlesian costumes.
+Other summer events in Arles include La Pégoulado in late June or early July, which features a night parade illuminated by lanterns, and the Fête du Costume on the first Sunday in July, when the women of Arles participate in a parade wearing traditional Arlesian costumes.

-Several festivals take places in July in the Brittany region: the Jazz en Ville (jazz festival); the Fetes Historiques (reenacting events of the Renaissance era) in the town of Vannes; Les Vieilles Charrues music festival in Carhaix-Plouguer; the Festival de Cornouaille (Breton music festival) in Quimper; and the Fête des Remparts, a medieval festival (parades, medieval markets, and balls) held every other year in Dinan.
+Several festivals take places in July in the Brittany region: the Jazz en Ville (jazz festival); the Fêtes Historiques (reenacting events of the Renaissance era) in the town of Vannes; Les Vieilles Charrues, France's largest music festival, which takes place in the town of Carhaix; the Festival de Cornouaille (Breton music festival) in Quimper; and the Fête des Remparts, a medieval festival (parades, medieval markets, and balls) held every other year in Dinan.

 A jazz festival takes place in Saint-Paul-Trois-Châteaux in Provence: the Saint-Paul Soul Jazz Festival in mid-July is a prestigious international festival that includes performances of soul, jazz, and funk music by artists from all over the world.